sj422159/Zenotrone/README.md

-﻿# Zenotrone- MindMentor
+# **MindMentor- Zenotrone
- # **Generative AI Chatbot - Project Documentation**
+PDF AI Chatbot - Project Documentation**

 ## **Introduction**
 This project is a FastAPI-based AI chatbot that allows users to upload PDFs, ask questions about the content, and receive AI-generated responses based on their education level.
 The chatbot uses a **Retrieval-Augmented Generation (RAG) system** with **Mistral AI** and **PostgreSQL (Supabase)** to enhance response accuracy and context relevance.
+Additionally, it features a **multi-personality AI** integrated alongside the doubt solver, allowing users to interact with AI personalities tailored to different tones and engagement styles.

 ---